-CM Punk’s Still Training For The MMA, Says UFC Star Anthony Pettis
+CM Punk Is Still Training For The MMA, Says UFC Star Anthony Pettis

 — CelebStarzNews (@CelebStarzNews) March 24, 2019

-Punk lost his first two fights, but he is still willing to do what he has to do so his skills as a fighter improved.
-Punk’s first fight was in September 2016 against Mickey Gail.
-Gail completely ruled during that match, and eventually chocked Punk out.
-Punk’s next fight was against Mike “The Truth” Jackson where Punk lost because of a unanimous decision.
+Punk lost his first two fights, but he is still willing to do what he has to do so his skills as a fighter improve.
+Punk’s first fight was in September of 2016 against Mickey Gail.
+Gail completely ruled during that match, and eventually choked Punk out.
+Punk’s next fight was against Mike “The Truth” Jackson, where Punk lost in a unanimous decision.
 However, when Punk completed his second fight, it looked like his skills had vastly improved.
 Still, he wound up with an 0-2 record.
 Even with a losing record, Punk has chalked up a lot of training time, and earned the respect of teammates like Pettis.

 “Not many people in the world can do what he did.
 I mean, it’s on the biggest stage, and he fought some good guys too.
 It’s not like he was fighting scrubs.
 He’s fighting good guys in the UFC,” Pettis said, according to TMZ